aimxhaisse/geo-backtracer/README.md

-# Covid Backtrace
+# Geo Backtracer

-A service to correlate GPS user locations and backtrace the list of potential Covid contaminations, given a specific contaminated user.
+A service to store GPS-like locations of O(million) users in real-time, and provide a way to backtrace over a period of days, users that were close for more than 30 minutes.

 ## Status